matt7salomon/matt7salomon.github.io/README.md

 ### Real time object detection in the road (self driving car):
 Used deep learning for object detection from thousands of images and videos in Tensorflow, Caffe, Pytorch, and mxnet to detect pedestrians, trucks, SUVs, sedans, and bicycles as well as road signs.

-### NLP:
+### Natural Language Processing (NLP):
 This project included many pasts: one was sentiment analysis of servicenow tickets to find out which product was more successful in deployment.
 Another part was topic modeling of a bank's previous pdfs on environmental and social issues.
 The other was using a Bert model to find masked words within the documents.

 ### Marketing Channel Attribution:
-wrote a method to share credit between offline an online marketing channels for user sign-ups using collected data from user’s browsing history
+wrote an object oriented code to share credit between offline an online marketing channels for user sign-ups using collected data from user’s browsing history

 ### Fraud Analysis:
-Found fraud accounts in millions of customer accounts based on their pattern compared to similar accounts in the same domain as well as other unusual patterns
+Detected fraud accounts in millions of customer accounts based on their pattern compared to similar accounts in the same domain as well as other unusual patterns

 ### Root Cause Analysis:
 Detected and isolated the root-cause of failure in large petrochemical processes from collected sensor data (pressure, temperature, flow, etc.) using advanced data-mining methods.